ShyamRaman2024/Healthcare-Revenue-Analysis---2026/README.md

 Dashboard Preview:
 ![Dashboard Screenshot](Screenshot (12).jpg)
-(Note: Replace "Screenshot (12).jpg" with the actual name of your uploaded image file)

 Technical Toolkit:
 Data Cleaning: Standardized CSV data into a structured Excel Table format for analysis.